rdallasgray/graphene/README.md

 ====================
 Short answer: Graphene is available on [Melpa](http://melpa.milkbox.net).

 Long answer: your default initialisation file is in (old-school) `~/.emacs` or (new-school) `~/.emacs.d/init.el`.
-First, you need to set up the Emacs package system and tell it about Melpa, so add these lines to your initialisation file:
+First, you need to set up the Emacs package system and tell it about Melpa, so create one of those files if it doesn't already exist, and add these lines to the file:
 ```
 ;; Require Emacs' package functionality
 (require 'package)